erroronline1/caro/readme.md

 # Statement on technical guidelines on data security
 This software aims to match as much relevant aspects of security measures as reasonable and possible.
 The software is *not* responsible for the infrastructure though.
 Running the neccessary servers, backups, networks device user registration, etc. are within the duties of your IT-department.

+## Terms of service for using the application

+### Data safety
+This application contains sensitive data.
+Please do not leave the device unattended while being logged in to avoid unintended data dissemination.
+Be aware sensitive data can be compromised by taking screenshots or switching apps, avoid exposure of the contents outside of the application.
+If you export sensitive data outside of the application you are responsible for a secure handling.
+Even with a disabled device the application my be still active in the background.
+On connection loss sensitive data is stored on the device.
+Please make sure to gain network access as soon as possible to flush the data to the server for safety and consistent documentation reasons.
+Log out of the application if unused and do not leave it unattended.
+Use only valid devices to ensure a safe data handling.
+In case of a lost access token inform a user of following permission groups immediately: :permissions (*as defined within setup.ini for permissions->users*)

+### Your data
+This application is part of quality management control.
+Your data is necessary for documentation and ressource management.
+You can check your data within your profile.
+Some data may have to be set by a member of the administration, other can be set and appended by yourself.
+In case your account is deleted, sent messages and common used information (orders, checks, approvals, your name as author and contributor to documentation) remain within the system due to legitimate interest of consistent documentation and operational procedures.

+### Device permissions
+This application requests permission to use a camera and send notifications.
+Camera access may be neccessary to append photos to documentation and scan 2D-codes.
+Latter can be achieved by a dedicated terminal device.
+You may not be able to log in without this permission and limit your documentation abilities.
+Notifications inform about new in-app messages and support a better work condition.
+You may revoke the permissions through the browser settings.

+### Feedback
+If you experience any issues with data security or application usage contact :issue_mail (*as defined within setup.ini for application->issue_mail*) immidiately providing details and a response address.

 ### Encryption statement
 > **Unfortunately there appears to be no reasonable way to encrypt data by the application architecture considering personnel fluctuations and mobile access.
 Public encryption key files spreading doesn't appear preferable considering shared devices.
 Long term data availability (up to 30 years) for all interchangeable staff members is critical.
 Even [key wrapping](#https://www.rfc-editor.org/rfc/rfc3394) needs a reliable main key, which is supposed to not be written down following the following statements.
 Data safety measures either have to depend on unreachability for the network from outside where frontend and backend are supposed to run within a closed network (LAN, restricted WiFi, VPN), or Transparent Data Encryption / Disk Level Encryption on the server and client side which both are a matter of responsibility of the operator of the infrastructure.
 Data in transit is encrypted for the application relies on an SSL-connection at all times.**